asktami/noteful-app/README.md

       npm install
       npm start

-      Use db BACKUP.json, from this repo as the datasource (renamed as db.json).
+      Use db BACKUP.json, from this repo, as the datasource (renamed as db.json).

       Ctrl-c to close the server
 ```